swagger-atlas/atlas/docs/profiles.md

-After the creation of profiles, you can specify which profile to use in `hooks.js` Using `profile.register` function, you can also specify any number of hooks which you want to run for profile before start of load test
+After the creation of profiles, you can specify which profile to use in `hooks.js` Using `profile.register` function, you can also specify any number of hooks which you want to run for the profile before the start of load test

 Using Profiles for Tagging